 Ear ring backs

 Drose is a band from Columbus Ohio.
 They asked me to design a poster for a show they were having to celebrate the release of their new LP on Orange Milk Records.
 Musically, Drose is a different type of beast.
 The band members have crafted a truly unique sound(at least I think) that ranges from aggressive/experimental to noise, industrial, and metal parts of the music spectrum.
-For most people, the vocals are the main thing that separates Drose from the metal side of music.
-Throughout Boy Man Machine, Dustin’s vocals continually switch from his natural, higher-pitched singing voice to a melodic harrowing moan gasping for air.
-The drums are slow, deep, and devastating; the guitar is either non-existent or it comes in thick with the sound of a second guitar piercing through other sections that are receptive enough to put you into a trance.
-The lyrical content of Drose is very personal to Dustin—you can tell by reading them or listening closely as he sings—which was difficult to reflect in the poster design.
-To me, Boy Man Machine (the title of the Drose LP) symbolizes two things: the world’s growing obsession with integrating technology into every aspect of our lives, and the process of growing up to just become another cog in the machine.
-I wanted the poster represent all these characteristics as much as possible.
+I wanted the poster to represent how the album sounded as much as possible.
 I started with stark, anonymous imagery and kept it black and white to keep with the pacing of the music.
-I tried Then I work the typography around bounce back and fourth between human consciousness and computer programming.
-The posters was silk screened on french paper.
+The posters were silk screened on french paper.